MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/subreports-troubleshoot.md

 ### Troubleshooting

 Same as the general troubleshooting steps for reports with data access issues.
+See [Troubleshoot data retrieval issues](/sql/reporting-services/troubleshooting/troubleshoot-data-retrieval-issues-with-reporting-services-reports) in the Reporting Services documentation.

 ## Rendering fails: Unspecified parameters